 Contemporary 2 continues the progression to kicks, jumps, leaps across the floor while integrating them into choreography.
 Development of strength, flexibility, and rhythm are focused on.

-Concentration on Ballet Open to other dance forms Respect for tradition Energy towards the future
+Concentration on technique Opportunities to perform Respect for tradition Energy towards the future

-CORE is a pre-professional track for those students interested in a potential career in dance, whether it is in ballet, modern, or jazz.
-For this motivated student, it is very important to get a strong technical foundation during the years when the body is starting to grow.
-This program has, at its core, classical ballet training twice weekly, and then the dancer can augment those two classes with additional classes in modern and/or jazz if desired, as well as music.
+CORE is a pre-professional track for students interested in furthering their technique and performance skills in ballet, contemporary, or jazz.
+For a motivated student, it is very important to get a strong technical foundation during the years when the body is starting to grow.
+The CORE program is built on bi-weekly classes for technical training; dancers can augment their experience with additional classes in other dance styles.
+This program aims to instill a deep appreciation and love for traditional art forms.

 A placement class or recommendation is required for the program.